Las Trampas, New Mexico

-Las Trampas or just Trampas (Spanish: "traps"), is a small unincorporated town in Taos County, New Mexico.
-Founded in 1751, its center retains the original early Spanish colonial defensive layout from that time, as well as the 18th-century San José de Gracia Church, one of the finest surviving examples of Spanish Colonial church architecture in the United States.
+Las Trampas or just Trampas (Spanish: "traps"), is an unincorporated hamlet in Taos County, New Mexico.
+Founded in 1751 to settle the Las Trampas Land Grant, its center retains the original early Spanish colonial defensive layout as well as the 18th-century San José de Gracia Church, one of the finest surviving examples of Spanish colonial church architecture in the United States.
 The village center was designated a National Historic Landmark District (the Las Trampas Historic District) in 1967.
+The population in 2023 was 43.

 Geography

 Las Trampas is located on the scenic High Road to Taos (New Mexico State Road 76) in the Sangre de Cristo Mountains. it is approximately halfway between Santa Fe to the south and Taos to the north.
 The town has an elevation of 7440 ft.

-The town has a post office, with the ZIP code 87576; the US Postal Service prefers the name "Trampas".
+Las Trampas has a post office, with the ZIP code 87576; the US Postal Service prefers the name "Trampas".
 No ZIP Code Tabulation Area information for 87576 is available from Census 2000.

+Trampas is located on a relatively flat, narrow, cultivated plain along the Rio de las Trampas, a tributary of the Embudo River.
+The plain measures about 1.0 mile in length along the river and about .25 mile in width.
+The plain is surrounded by forest-clad hills and mountains which belong to the Carson National Forest.
+Two irrigation ditches, called acequias, run parallel to the river from the head to the foot of the valley and deliver water to farmers for crops.
+A distinctive feature of the acequias is the survival of a "canoa," a hand-hewn hollow log that serves as a flume to transport water across ditches and depressions.